mariia-korzun/hw-for-function/README.md

 ## TASK № 2

-### Write a function - isSmaller.
-It should accept two arguments and returns true if first one has lesser value than second one or false otherwise.
+### Create a function called “isSmaller”.
+It should accept two arguments and return “true” if the first one has lesser value than the second one.
+Otherwise it should return false.
-### *Tip*: consider reusing isBigger function
+### *Tip*: consider reusing isBigger function.

 ### For example:
 ```